codecypher/LearnAI/Level-1/swe/project_mgmt.md

-# Project Management
+# SWE Project Management

-Here are some notes on project management.
+Here are some notes on swe project management.

 Every software engineer and manager needs to read the following: